 Assertions that manufacturers make about their foods often send mixed messages.
 Who would guess that a sugar-loaded cereal could be a source of whole grains, or that a fruit-flavored beverage could boost immunity?
 Teach your teen to investigate further when the message on the front of the package is questionable.
 Studying the Nutrition Facts label helps determine whether or not it's a healthful choice.
 Eating disorders are more common during the teen years, especially for teen girls.
 If your teen becomes obsessed with reading Nutrition Facts Labels and overly restrictive about food, discuss what makes a balanced healthy lifestyle and consider calling the National Eating Disorders Association Helpline.

 Making Good Choices Away from Home

 With teens' increased independence, parents often are no longer in control of what they eat.
 Instilling general principles of healthy eating will help guide teens when they're out and about.
 Mobile apps and other online tools may motivate a teen to be mindful of eating habits.
-"Using technology is a fun and interactive way for teens to engage in healthy activities, such as creating team challenges among friends to increase intake of fruits, vegetables or water and bump up their physical activity," says Gradney.
-"These mobile apps often can be customized with reminders, incentives and fun graphics to meet the teen's needs."
+For example, they could use reminders to drink plenty of water and get their daily servings of fruits and vegetables.

 There's no question that your teenagers will indulge in less-than-nutritious choices along the way, but continue to encourage them to take ownership of their health — it will pay off!